-Le Wagon is a 9-week Ruby on Rails focused bootcamp based out of Paris and other various locations.
-With a community of students with various backgrounds (engineers, journalists, architects, designers, etc.), applicants will join an exciting tech community.
+Le Wagon offers 9-week full-time and 24-week part-time courses in Web Development and Data Science at 40 campuses across the world.
+The 24-week part-time course meets on weekday evenings and Saturdays.
+With a community of students with various backgrounds (engineers, journalists, architects, designers, etc.), applicants join an exciting tech community.
 All the students of Le Wagon share the same technical background and apply industry best practices.
 This mix between diversity & technical expertise makes the community unique.

 Recent Le Wagon Reviews: Rating 4.99